scalexm/trade-rs/README.md

 and [ws-rs](https://github.com/housleyjk/ws-rs) for asynchronous requests and streaming.

-Some (currently undocumented) sample code can be found in the `binance_prompt` CLI app.
+Some sample code can be found in the `api-prompt` CLI app.

 Exchanges currently implemented:
 * binance

-Next to come:
 * GDAX